ucsf-wynton/wynton-website-hpc/docs/hpc/howto/jupyter.md

 browser there.

 Running Jupyter Notebook on {{ site.cluster.name }} involves three
 steps.
-On an development node,
+On a development node,

 1. find an available TCP port

-2. launch Jupyter Notebook on select port, and
+2. launch Jupyter Notebook on the selected port, and

 3. set up a TCP port tunnel from your local machine to the {{
    site.cluster.nickname }} development node where Jupyter runs